What is MVP?

-Let’s cite a few now-famous startups launching their products with basic functionality then gradually adding additional features.
+Let’s cite a few now-famous startups launching their Minimum Viable Products with basic functionality then gradually adding additional features.

 Uber simplifies peoples’ lives by providing options for fast, reasonably priced taxi services.

-Facebook helps us find friends [both old and new] and share information.
+Facebook helps us find friends and share information.

 eBay gives us a platform to buy and sell things.